hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

   messages and

-- the top-level Merkle tree (which is used for signing the root-nodes of sub-trees) is also not available any more.
+- the top-level Merkle tree (which is used for signing the root-nodes of sub-trees) is also not available anymore.

 This scenario may, for example, happen if all hardware modules are broken at the same time.